MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-ready-to-go.md

 ## Migration
 **Transitioning GP and NAV customers to Business Central**
-Discover assets for transitioning GP and NAV customers to Business Central: [aka.ms/BCMigrations](https://aka.ms/BCmigrations)
+Discover assets for transitioning Dynamics GP and Dynamics NAV customers to Business Central: [aka.ms/BCMigrations](https://aka.ms/BCmigrations)

 ### See Also